missfunmi/gear-valley-app/README.md

 # Gear Valley
 A price tracking app for gear shoppers.

-This apps lets users search for sports gear across a variety of websites, select which ones to track, and optionally be notified if the price of their selected item(s) changes.
+This app lets users search for sports gear across a variety of websites, select which ones to track, and optionally be notified if the price of their selected item(s) changes.

 ## Local Development